News & Events

 The Department of Mathematical Sciences is happy to announce the return of our Weekly Colloquium Series, with the fall schedule coming soon.
 Please check the departmental calendar for further information.

-Plenary Talks/Invited course-lectures by the DMS Faculty
+Plenary Talks/Invited course lectures by the DMS Faculty

 The Combinatorics Group is rebooting our Combinatorics Seminar.
 We're planning on having one soon in the Combinatorics Seminar Room on the 2nd floor of Dunn Hall.
-The Ralph Faudree Postdoc, Chao Liu, will give the talk, Title: The Multiplicative Properties for Zero-Sums.
+The Ralph Faudree Postdoc, Chao Liu, will give the talk, Titled: The Multiplicative Properties for Zero-Sums.
 Abstract: In this talk, we will present recent joint work in Zero-Sum Theory by David J. Grynkiewicz and Chao Liu.
 We investigate the multiplicative properties for Zero-Sums on finite abelian groups of rank 2, which allows us to establish the structures for the extremal sequences that do not contain nontrivial zero-sum subsequences of the relevant short lengths.

 Rankings

-Awards, Scholarships, and Recognition
+Awards and Recognition

 The Paul Erdős Professorship in Mathematics